petabridge/akka-bootcamp/src/Unit-3/README.md

 In Unit 3 you will learn:

-1. How to perform work asynchronously inside your actors using `PipeTo`;
-2. How to use `Ask` to wait inline for actors to respond to your messages;
-2. How to use `ReceiveTimeout` to time out replies from other actors;
-4. How to use `Group` routers to divide work among your actors;
+1. How to use `Group` routers to divide work among your actors
-5. How to use `Pool` routers to automatically create and manage pools of actors; and
+2. How to use `Pool` routers to automatically create and manage pools of actors
-6. How to use HOCON to configure your routers.
+3. How to use HOCON to configure your routers
+4. How to use `Ask` to wait inline for actors to respond to your messages
+5. How to perform work asynchronously inside your actors using `PipeTo`

-## Table of Conents
+## Table of Contents

 1. **[Lesson 1: `Config` and Deploying Actors via App.Config](lesson1/)**
 2. **[Lesson 2: Using `ReceiveActor` for Better Message Handling](lesson2/)**